-4. At the state final, competitors should be prepared for any postponement of play due to extenuating circumstances or inclement weather.
+- 4. At the state final, competitors should be prepared for any postponement of play due to extenuating circumstances/inclement weather.
 If weather causes play to be discontinued, the tournament manager shall have the authority to continue play indoors.
 At the state final, if a match is disrupted or postponement is necessary, play must be resumed at the complete set, game and point score.
 In other words, matches will not be replayed from the beginning, and the set, game and point score completed before postponement shall stand.
-Point in play when match is called shall be a let.

-D. State Final School Packets: At the state final tournament, school packets, which include important state final information, updates, state final passes and programs may be picked up Wednesday, May 22nd, between 6:00 p.m. and 8:00 p.m. at Hersey High School Gymnasium and after 8:00 a.m. on Thursday morning, May 23rd, at tournament central located at the Hersey High School Gymnasium.
+Point in play when a match is called shall be a let. - D. State Final School Packets: At the state final tournament, school packets, which include important state final information, updates, state final passes and programs may be picked up Wednesday, October 23rd, between 6:00 p.m. and 8:00 p.m. at Buffalo Grove High School Gymnasium and after 8:00 a.m. on Thursday morning, October 24th, at tournament central located at the Buffalo Grove High School Gymnasium.